 Excess Credit Fee

 Beginning Fall 2014, a 50% (percent) Excess Credit Fee on the per-credit registration fee will be charged to a degree-seeking student who has attempted credits equal to 150% of the credits required for the student's degree or certificate.
 The excess credit fee will be imposed on registration fees charged in all terms, including summer, after passing the threshold number of credits until a degree is awarded to the student.
+The excess credit fee will not be covered by Financial Aid.

 The Nevada System of Higher Education Board of Regents’ Handbook and Procedures & Guidelines Manual provides a great deal of information regarding this policy.
 Following are some key points: